 In Mexico’s case, there are promising signs of holistic academies bearing fruit, but too often it is only the top bracket of clubs that are able, or willing, to play the long game and be patient to develop their own youngsters in the right way.
 “One of the problems is that there aren’t enough clubs doing things right at youth level,” explains Marshall.
 “Then the second division is a shambles from a youth point of view and the number of foreigners in Liga MX mean it is much more difficult for a Mexican to debut in his domestic league compared to in a South American league.”

-Short-termism is a disease that blights almost every top league around the world, but at least the Federación Mexicana de Fútbol (FMF) is taking some right steps to set a framework.
+Short-termism is a disease that blights almost every top league around the world but at least the Federación Mexicana de Fútbol (FMF) is taking some right steps to set a framework.
 There is a league structure set up for the under-13, under-15, under-17 and under-20 age groups which provides them with a healthy competitive atmosphere, with clubs such as Pachuca, León, Querétaro, Santos Laguna and Atlas stating their intentions to utilise their youth systems to build their squads.

-Chivas – who won a Liga MX Clausura and Copa MX double this season – have gone a step further with their policy of only selecting Mexican citizens, akin to Athletic Club’s all-Basque policy.
+Chivas – who won a Liga MX Clausura and Copa MX double last season – have gone a step further with their policy of only selecting Mexican citizens, akin to Athletic Club’s all-Basque policy.
 Under the guidance of former Lazio midfielder Matías Almeyda, they have claimed only their second league title in 20 years and enjoy one of the strongest supports in the country.